-The SET-Plan creates a number of innovative mechanisms for achieving the required technology revolution (see diagram).
+The SET-Plan created an innovative governance structure for achieving the required technology revolution.

-The Steering Group defines the overall strategy and reinforces the coherence between national, European and international efforts.
-It is composed of representatives from Member States governments and chaired by the Commission.
+The Steering Group 249 KB defines the overall strategy and reinforces the coherence between national, European and international efforts.
+It is composed of representatives from Member States governments, Iceland, Norway, Switzerland and Turkey.
+It is chaired by the Commission.

 The Steering Group is supported by the open-access SET-Plan Information System (SETIS).
 This system provides up-to-date information on the state of energy technologies as well as on the human and financial resources involved.

-On a sectoral level seven European Industrial Initiatives (on Solar Energy, Bioenergy, Wind Energy, CCS, Smartgrids, Smart cities and Sustainable Nuclear Fission) bring together the industry active in each of these areas.
+On a sectoral level seven European Industrial Initiatives (on Solar Energy, Bioenergy, Wind Energy, Carbon Capture and Storage, Smartgrids, Smart Cities and Sustainable Nuclear Fission) bring together the industry active in each of these areas.
 Each initiative has set itself an ambitious target and has established a Technology Roadmap and Implementation Plan with concrete milestones.
-The first Initiatives (solar, wind, electricity grids, CCS) have been officially launched by issuing a Joint Statement supported by the public (European Commission, Member States) and private side (relevant industry) at the SET-Plan conference in Madrid, Spain in June 2010.
+The first Initiatives (solar, wind, electricity grids, carbon capture and storage) have been officially launched by issuing a Joint Statement supported by the public (European Commission, Member States) and private side (relevant industry) at the SET-Plan conference in Madrid, Spain (Final Report ) in June 2010.
 In this statement all parties committed themselves to support the Initiative's objectives.
 The bioenergy and sustainable nuclear energy inititatives were launched at the SET-plan conference in Brussels, Belgium, in November 2010.

 Europe's leading energy research centres work together in the European Energy Research Alliance (EERA).
 The Alliance conceives and implements Joint Research Programmes in support of the SET-Plan.
 This is done by pooling and integrating talent, activities and resources from National Research Institutes in Europe, combining national and Community sources of funding and maximising complementarities and synergies.
 Universities engaged in energy research are involved in the EERA through a dedicated European Energy Research Platform established by the European University Association (EUA).
 EERA launched its first Joint Programmes in the area of wind, photovoltaics, smartgrids and geothermal energy in June 2010.
 EERA members bring in more than 500 men-years in these Joint Programmes.